DudJuz/EE520project/README.md

 Project Statement
 ---
 This repository is constructed for a maze challenging and containing the full implementation of a project for the EEP 520 course; Software Engineering for Embedded Applications offered at the University of Washington.
-The project consists of a player robot that controled by user to seek the exit path of the maze, the ghosts wandering around and trying to catch the player robot and exit point marked in red paint.
-More detail of gaming feature will be explained in functionality section.
-This project is based on 'Elma' and 'Enviro packages which made by Prof.Eric Klavins.
+The project consists of a player robot that controlled by users to seek the exit path of the maze, the ghosts wandering around and trying to catch the player robot and exit point marked in red paint.
+More detail of the gaming feature will be explained in the functionality section.
+This project is based on 'Elma' and 'Enviro packages made by Prof.Eric Klavins.

 Preparement - MacOS & Windows
 ---